HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

 [Source maps](https://firefox-source-docs.mozilla.org/devtools-user/debugger/how_to/use_a_source_map/index.html) are a tool that web developers use to map minified and uglified production code to their original sources.
 Source maps are used in production JavaScript files, and are a useful debugging tool.
 Source maps can be specified in a comment pointing to a source map file at the end of a resource, or as [an HTTP response header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/SourceMap).

 {{ figure_markup(
-    caption="",
-    content="",
+    caption="The number of mobile pages specifying source map comments to publicly accessible source maps.", content="14%",
     classes="big-number",
-    sheets_gid="",
-    sql_file=".sql"
+    sheets_gid="1840293255",
+    sql_file="sourcemaps.sql"
   )
 }}
-**15%**
-_Figure 2.x.
-The number of mobile pages specifying source map comments to publicly accessible source maps._

-15% of JavaScript resources accessed through mobile devices deliver a source map comment to a source map that is publicly accessible, whereas 14% of JavaScript resources accessed through desktop devices deliver them.
+14% of JavaScript resources accessed through mobile devices deliver a source map comment to a source map that is publicly accessible, whereas 15% of JavaScript resources accessed through desktop devices deliver them.
 However, the story is quite different for pages using a source map HTTP header.

 {{ figure_markup(
-    caption="",
-    content="",
+    caption="The number of mobile pages specifying source map headers.", content="0.12%",
     classes="big-number",
-    sheets_gid="",
-    sql_file=".sql"
+    sheets_gid="1454051104",
+    sql_file="sourcemap_header.sql"
   )
 }}
-**0.12%**
-_Figure 2.x.
-The number of mobile pages specifying source map headers._

 Only 0.12% of requests for JavaScript resources on mobile devices used a source map HTTP header, whereas the number for desktop devices is 0.07%.